Stefan-Olt/MISRC/misrc_extract/README.md

 * Run tool without arguments to see options

 ## Version History
+* 0.3
+    * New: allow extraction of data from single channel capture

 * 0.2
     * Fix: signal now with correct polarity
     * Mod: output program name and version